MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ns-ndiswwan-_ndis_wwan_mpdp_list.md

 ## -description

-The **NDIS_WWAN_MPDP_LIST** structure contains a list of existing multiple Packet Data Procol (MPDP) interfaces, or NetAdapter objects, for the MBB device representing the primary NetAdapter.
+The **NDIS_WWAN_MPDP_LIST** structure contains a list of existing Multiple Packet Data Protocol (MPDP) interfaces, or NetAdapter objects, for the MBB device representing the primary NetAdapter.

 ## -struct-fields